IamVigneshC/AmazonWebServices/Machine Learning/AWS Kinesis/Data Stream/README.md

 ### Create a Kinesis Data Stream

 You are a data science consultant for a company called Globomantics, analyzing live temperature feeds.
 Your primary responsibility is to gather real time data from temperature sensors, and ingest this into a Kinesis Data Stream so that logs can be further analyzed.
-In this challenge, you will be configuring the Kinesis Data Stream, starting out initially with one shard.
+You will be configuring the Kinesis Data Stream, starting out initially with one shard.

 1. Login to the AWS Console using the user name, Password, and Open AWS console button provided by this lab.